sgjustino/UniUK/README.md

 ### Cloning the Repository

-Before running the application, you need to clone the repository to your local machine:
+First, clone the repository to your local machine:

 ```
 git clone https://github.com/sgjustino/UniUK.git